-The Scenic Rim contains more than 30,000 hectares of parkland, including national parks and council controlled parks, and contains three dams: Lake Moogerah, Lake Maroon and Wyaralong Dam.
+The Scenic Rim contains more than 30,000 hectares of parkland, including national parks and council-controlled parks, and contains 3 dams: Lake Moogerah, Lake Maroon and Wyaralong Dam.

-The region covers 4,248km2 and is home to 40,000 people.
-Residents enjoy the relaxed, hospitable lifestyle afforded by the small country towns and villages that feature beautiful scenery as well as a mix of traditional and alternative forms of rural business and industry.
+The region offers a relaxed, hospitable lifestyle and features beautiful scenery as well as a mix of traditional and alternative forms of rural business and industry.

 The Lockyer Valley

-The Lockyer Valley is located in south east Queensland, about one hour west of the Brisbane CBD and covers an area of approximately 2,200km2.
+The Lockyer Valley is located in South East Queensland, about an hour west of the Brisbane CBD, and covers an area of approximately 2,200km2.

-Situated in the western growth corridor between Toowoomba and Brisbane, the Lockyer Valley is renowned as the “salad bowl’ of the nation and is ideally poised to provide the perfect work/life balance.
+Situated in the western growth corridor between Toowoomba and Brisbane, the Lockyer Valley is known as the salad bowl of the nation and is ideally poised to provide the perfect work/life balance.